justinchiu-test/codecontests-repo/INSTRUCTIONS.md

 ## Tips for Success

-1. **Start Small**: Begin by implementing a few core components and refactoring a small set of related problems.

-2. **Be Consistent**: Use consistent naming conventions and function signatures across your library.
+1. **Keep a CHECKLIST of REFACTORED PROBLEMS**: Ensure that every program gets compressed.
+Keep a checklist of refactored programs in `PLAN.md`.
+Do not stop until every program has been completed.

+2. **Focus on Common Patterns**: Prioritize implementing components that can be used across many problems.
+Find similar problems and ensure that common components are shared.

 3. **Balance Abstraction**: Find the right level of abstraction - too generic may be complex, too specific will not reduce code.

-4. **Focus on Common Patterns**: Prioritize implementing components that can be used across many problems.

-REFACTOR EVERY PROBLEM/main.py
+4. **Be Consistent**: Use consistent naming conventions and function signatures across your library.

 ## Evaluation Criteria